Restoring public trust in government and its elected leaders is Alexi’s top priority.

 A Lifelong Chicagoan

-A lifelong Chicagoan, Alexi is the CEO & Founder of Annoula Ventures, which invests in primarily Illinois-based companies and start-ups.
+A lifelong Chicagoan, Alexi is the CEO & Founder of Annoula Ventures, which invests in start-ups.

 Alexi graduated cum laude from Boston University with a degree in economics and earned a law degree from Tulane University’s School of Law.
 Alexi formerly served on the board of directors of the Community Banker’s Association, and as Vice-President of Broadway Bank in Chicago.

-He lives in Chicago with his wife, Josephine, and their two daughters.
+He lives in Chicago with his wife, Josephine, and their three daughters.